shashankkatte/css-2021/05_more_css_classes/Info.md

 ## !important annotation

 It overrides specificity and all other selectors.
 You shouldnt really use it unless there is no other way out

+## Not() pseudo class

+It can be handy in some situations, like overwriting.
+Its better to not use it and use the postive cases.
+Not is just harder and confusing to check.